Skip to content

 python

-Good for data where near-real-time accuracy is acceptable.
-A 10-minute delay in updating the featured products list is usually fine.
+Good when near-real-time accuracy is fine.
+A 10-minute delay on the featured list rarely matters.

 Strategy 2: Event-Based Invalidation